robercicksimiyu/robercicksimiyu/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-C#
+System Integrations
 - 🌱 I’m currently learning ...
 Machine Learning
 - 👯 I’m looking to collaborate on ...
 C#
 - 🤔 I’m looking for help with ...
 AngularJS